gemmellr/activemq-website/src/components/artemis-console/documentation/console.md

 <img src= "browse2.png" width="1200" alt="browse2 Image" style="border: 2px solid grey;">

-> NOTE: you can navigate to and from each view by using the *Queues* and the *Browse * button at th ebottom left hand corner.
+> NOTE: You can navigate to and from each view by using the *Queues* and the *Browse * button at the bottom left hand corner.
->

 #### Broker Diagram

 The **Broker Diagram** tab shows a visual representation of the Broker, its Addresses and Queue and any othe Broker that